shoulders/mysql-slow-query-log-visualizer/README.md

 - The filter will return rows that have the search term in any visible field
 - The code has had extensive comments put in it.
 This allows easy reading of what the code does.
 - There is a demo log file you can use to test this script.
+- you can set a date range by clicking once on one bar, and then a later one and the working graph will show the records within that date range.
+- if you double click a bar it will show only the results of that segment in the working chart.